 "Mexico" Mike Nelson is the authority on driving, living and working in Mexico.
 "He coaxes visitors onto roads less traveled, to spots less obvious, than the beach resorts" -- The New York Times

 Taking a road trip to Mexico?
 Whether you're point A to point B only toll road driver or an adventure driving tourist seeking challenges, you're in the right place.

-Restrictions on ¾ ton or larger pickups eased.
+No more restrictions against getting TIPS on ¾ ton or larger pickups.
 You should be able to get a temporary import permit (TIP) again.

 The tons of free info on the site will help you decide whether to take a driving trip to Mexico.
 The maps and roadlogs in my store will help you find your way.
 If you want personal trip-planning, I'm here for you.